INDIA kHASI HILLS

 To avoid further deforestation, the project is installing fuel-efficient cooking stoves and rice cookers for 3,500 households in the project area.
 The advantages of switching from fuelwood cooking to LP Gas are numerous.
 It eliminates the need to spend time collecting and preparing traditional biomass, it reduces cooking time, protects the forests and produces better indoor air.
 His LPG set has reduced their use of 10kgs of fuel-wood per day to almost zero during summer.
 During the winter they still need 1 kg to warm up and for the preparation of smoked meat.

-Assisted natural regeneration and enrichment planting.
+Assisted natural regeneration